 How to Hunt Coyotes at Night

-Pre-Scout: Don’t expect to find good locations to hunt in the dark!
-Spend time to locate good places to hunt at night.
-As you travel the area, or hunt it in the daytime make notes of places you’re saving for hunting coyotes at night.
-It’s really hard to drive around and spotlight places you want to hunt.
-Scout it out beforehand.
+Pre-Scout: Don’t expect to find good locations in the dark!
+Spend time during the day marking stands to hunt at night.
+As you travel the area, or hunt it in the daytime, make notes of places you’re saving for hunting coyotes at night.
+It’s really hard to drive around and spotlight places you want to hunt during the night.
+Scout it out beforehand!

 A lightweight carbon fiber tripod will allow you to get your shooting position up off the ground.
 To mount your weapon safely, you’ll need something like a hog saddle or pig saddle.
 This will allow for quiet and easy rotation from left to right.
 You can leave your gun on a system like this to scan with lights, night vision, or thermal devices.

 I cannot recommend a tripod system highly enough, they are almost essential to your success.
 Stand in an open spot away from trees and brush, but keep something behind you when hunting under moonlight to breakup your outline.
 If you’re using a light, it can hit trees and branches around you making them noticeable to approaching animals.
 A large white barked tree can act as a reflector and shine light onto you.
 It’s quite the opposite of day hunting in some regard.

 Sound travels farther at night than during the day.
 The wind usually calms at night as well allowing your sound to get max sound projection.
 Because of these things we play our distress sounds on lower volume.
 Coyotes are very vocal at night most of the time, you can howl and locate, then move closer to play distress sounds.
 We usually stick to higher pitched sounds at night, and howl a little more than in the day to get responses and determine where they are at.
 Coyotes tend to come slower at night and work down wind.
 We usually set up on the downwind side anticipating the dogs will work toward us.